Contents

 Picture of James

-Give them a follow on Twitter, say hi at the local events, offer them a coffee or some chocolate if they look in need.
-They will both be running around on the day of the event making sure your experience of it is the best they can possibly make it.
+Give them a follow on Twitter, say hi at the local events, offer them a coffee or some chocolate if they looked in need.
+They ran around on the day of the event making sure your experience of it was the best they could possibly make it.

 The Event Crew

-We could not run the event without the support our fantastic event crew.
-They help with set-up, with looking after attendees and speakers during the day and cleaning up after the event.
+We could not run the event without the support of our fantastic event crew.
+They helped with set-up, with looking after attendees and speakers during the day and cleaning up after the event.

 Picture of the volunteers from the 2021 event